Last updated: Friday, May 29, 2020 10:03 AM

 For existing Direct Debit payers, instalments will be deducted on the date(s) previously notified.
 Those moving to Direct Debit as they can no longer pay in person will receive confirmation of their instalment dates in advance of first payment.

-The main Council office at Old Viewforth is closed to the public and Customer First closed as of 5pm on Wednesday, 18 March.
+The main Council office at Old Viewforth and Customer First are closed to the public.

 If you need to make a payment and are able to make it online please refer to the “Request / Report / Pay” section on the Stirling Council website homepage.
 For any other queries please visit the Contact Us section to get in touch.